How to Get a Single Source of Truth in Marketing

 – Marketers often leverage a variety of marketing platforms to manage their campaigns.
 Each of these tools collects and stores data differently.
 This can make it difficult to unify and reconcile data from different sources.

-– Privacy changes, such as Apple’s ATT and the demise of third-party cookies, have made it more difficult to track and collect user data across platforms and devices, complicating the maintenance of a single source of truth.
+– Privacy changes, such as Apple’s ATT and cookie restrictions, have made it more difficult to track and collect user data across platforms and devices, complicating the maintenance of a single source of truth.

 – Achieving a single source of truth in marketing requires a strategic alignment of your teams, thorough individual-level tracking, data enrichment, and the flexibility to embrace multiple measurement approaches.